SME questionnaire to improve international reach

 Energy Systems Catapult is creating a new support process to help UK innovators get access to Prosperity Fund markets.

-Our International Support Platform was set up to connect UK innovators to overseas markets, opportunities and expertise, while helping to engage and inform foreign investors about the UK energy system.
+Our Energy Launchpad was set up to connect UK innovators to overseas markets, opportunities and expertise, while helping to engage and inform foreign investors about the UK energy system.

 The first step is to seek feedback from the UK innovator community on their priority markets in relation to Prosperity Fund supported regions, to inform our decision as to which two markets to focus on.